Skip to main content

 • Macros see already-substituted variable values in the SQL

-• @@CTX:target.qualified in hooks sees the final environment-overridden target name because hooks are expanded after target naming is fully resolved
+• @@CTX:destination.qualified in SQL hooks sees the final target-overridden destination name because hooks are expanded after destination naming is fully resolved

-• SQLGlot validates the final expanded SQL, catching syntax errors from both vars and macros
+• SQL analysis validates the final expanded SQL, catching syntax errors from both vars and macros